Frequently Asked Questions

-Refills for 8 week campers should be filled by parents and sent directly to the Infirmary or can be called into a pharmacy approved by camp and we will pick it up for you.
+Refills for meds may be filled by parents and sent directly to the Mirpa’ah, or refill requests can be called into a Camp-approved pharmacy for pick up by our Mirpa’ah staff.
 Parents are responsible for the cost of these medications.
-Many insurance companies now pay for 90 days of medications, please make an effort to get the full 90 days for 8 week campers.

 My child has specific allergies and/or adverse drug reactions.

 This should be noted on your child’s medical forms.
-These conditions are noted in our confidential medical files and referred to prior to any treatment of your child.
+These conditions are logged into our confidential medical files and referred to prior to any treatment of your child.

 What happens at camp when my child doesn’t feel well?

-The first contact is with the child’s counselor.
-They are trained to ask several questions to evaluate the need for an infirmary visit.
-The Infirmary visit should be treated as a 16 healthcare provider office visit.
-If a camper needs to see a nurse or doctor, they are brought to the Infirmary, accompanied by a counselor; history and examination occur.
-The camper health history and special needs are reviewed for information provided by parents prior to treatment.
+The first contact is with the child’s counselor, who is trained to evaluate the need for a visit to the Mirpa’ah.
+If a counselor determines that a camper needs to see a nurse or doctor, the counselor brings the camper to the Mirpa’ah, and a history and examination occur just like at a regular healthcare provider office visit.
+Prior to any treatment, the health provider reviews the camper health history and special needs.
 Counselors are involved in the plan of care to ensure that all medical instructions are followed.
-Campers are always encouraged to return if condition worsens or doesn’t resolve.
+Campers are always encouraged to return if a condition worsens or doesn’t resolve.

 What if my child has a fever?

-If your child has a temperature above 100.4, an overnight stay in the infirmary is required.
-You will be notified within 24 hours of infirmary stay if this happens.
-If the temperature is less than 100.4, a child may be just overheated and dehydrated, a short rest and some water is all they need.
+If your child has a temperature above 100.5, an overnight stay in our Mirpa’ah is required.
+You will be notified within 24 hours of your camper’s Mirpa’ah stay if this happens.
+If the temperature is less than 100.4, a child may be just overheated, and only needs a short rest and some water.
 They will be observed for a short period and reevaluated.
-If campers stay in the infirmary for fatigue (called R&R-rest and relaxation), parents are not routinely called.
+If campers stay in the Mirpa’ah for fatigue (called R&R-rest and relaxation), parents are not routinely called.

 What about a child with an illness requiring antibiotics, like strep throat or conjunctivitis (pink eye)?

-Campers live in cabins with many other campers in close quarters.
-If a child presents with an illness requiring antibiotics, we are required to keep them isolated for a minimum of 24 hours.
-We have several rooms set up for overnight visitors and keep them comfortable and fed.
-Parents are contacted if prescription medications are ordered.
+If a child presents an illness requiring antibiotics, we are required to keep them isolated for a minimum of 24 hours.
+We have several rooms set up for overnight visitors, and our staff makes sure to keep them comfortable and fed.
+Parents are contacted if the camper needs to spend the night in the Mirpa’ah and if prescription medications are ordered.
 The child’s insurance will be used to pay for prescriptions and camp will cover the deductible.